 Phase 4: Abiding Awareness / Presence

-Stillness, inner Peace, Presence NEVER leaves you.
+Stillness, Inner Peace, Presence NEVER leaves you.
 Techniques don’t work, nor are they needed.
-Connection is always there but instant consciously as it is for you to move your left hand, or to notice you are breathing (as you did just now).
+Connection is always there, but instantaneously conscious, like it is for you to move your left hand, or to notice you are breathing (as you did just now).
 It takes time to settle in this phase, 5 years minimum.
 Entry into this phase is truly a shock to your system, a good mentor or guide is very beneficial here (even in this advanced phase).
-I didn’t truly see myself as in this phase until I was 4 years into it, and it was truly settled and had deepened significantly.
+I didn’t truly see myself in this phase until I was 4 years into it, and it was truly settled and had deepened significantly.
 I know these things can be lost as I experienced that in phase 2.
 You will continue to deepen in this phase, it never really ends.
 Life is good in this phase and you lose preference for nice days over difficult and painful days.
-Presence and stillness fills you regardless of how horrid life is.
+Presence and Stillness fills you regardless of how horrid life is.
 You actually become more human in this phase and less spiritually focused as you cannot lose your inner freedom and connection to all.
 You will still look at yourself and “heal your stuff”, as stuff happens in your abiding Presence.

 The long explanations: